Eagles Landing Community Policies

 Immediately report to the management (in writing, dated and signed) any malfunctions of other safety devices outside your dwelling unit such as broken gate lock, latches or self-closing devices, burned-out lights in stairwells and parking lots, blocked passageways, broken railings, etc.

-32. Noise
+1. Noise

 All residents have a right to expect “quiet enjoyment” of your new community without the intrusion of stereos and/or televisions.
 We suggest you take a moment to introduce yourself to your neighbors and possibly exchange phone numbers.
 This will open communication lines should a neighborly situation occur.
 You may consider placing your stereo speakers up off the floor on speaker boxes and away from common walls.
-This wall help eliminate the possible sound transfer between apartments.
+This wall helps eliminate the possible sound transfer between apartments.

 If you are having problems with a noisy neighbor, you should do the following:

 a.)
 Try knocking on their door and peacefully asking them to control the noise, b.)
 If the problem continues to occur, then contact the Police Department at 349-8181.
 They will come to the property and issue a “Disturbing the Peace” citation.
 The City of Denton has disturbance guidelines which state that after 10:00p.m. excessive noise should cease.
 Any person disturbing his/her neighbors can receive a citation for disturbing the peace.
-Per paragraph 13 in the Denton Eagle’s Landing Homeowner’s Rules & Regulations, if the police are dispatched to your condominium you will be charged a $100.00 fine for disturbing the peace, c.) after the police have been contacted, please notify our office of the problem so we may issue a violation notice.
+Per paragraph 13 in the Denton Eagle’s Landing Homeowner’s Rules & Regulations, if the police are dispatched to your condominium, you will be charged a $100.00 fine for disturbing the peace, c.) after the police have been contacted, please notify our office of the problem so we may issue a violation notice.
 If it is after hours leave a message at the office.

 Adami & Associates will take the following steps when noise complaints are received by our office.

-1. The first time we receive a noise complaint, a 1st warning notice is issued in writing.
+1. The first time we receive a noise complaint, a 1stwarning notice is issued in writing.

-2. The second noise complaint, a 2nd written warning is issued and the lease guarantor is notified.
+2. The second noise complaint, a 2ndwritten warning is issued and the lease guarantor is notified.

 3. The third complaint received will result in our office asking the violator to relinquish the apartment to us and the right to occupancy will be terminated.
 This will not terminate the violator’s financial obligation to the lease agreement.
 The violator and the guarantor will be financially obligated to this lease agreement until the lease terms have been satisfied.